Discovering Sri Lanka: Your Ultimate Airport Guide

 • Qatar Airways

-Serves the route between Doha and Colombo, facilitating access to its extensive global network.
+It is the route between Doha and Colombo, facilitating access to its extensive global network.

 • Singapore Airlines